hhursev/recipe-scrapers/docs/getting-started/examples.md

 # Examples

-!!! important
+!!! warning
     `recipe-scrapers` is designed to focus **exclusively on HTML parsing**.

     This core principle guides our development and support.
-You'll need to implement your own solution for fetching recipe HTML files and managing network requests.
+You'll need to implement your own solution for fetching recipe HTMLs and managing network requests.
 The library works best when you provide both the HTML content and its source domain.